DineshSolanki/Samay/Samay docs/topics/Overview.md

 ## Glossary

+Request Interception
-**Request Interception** - Process of intercepting an HTTP request before it reaches the target controller.
+: Process of intercepting an HTTP request before it reaches the target controller.
 Useful for cross-cutting concerns like logging, security, etc.

+ThreadLocal
-**ThreadLocal** — A variable that provides thread-level isolation.
+: A variable that provides thread-level isolation.
 Stores different values per thread.
 Used to propagate context across layers.

+Context Propagation
-**Context Propagation** - Passing request-specific data like user ID, timezone, etc across application layers to avoid plumbing everywhere.
+: Passing request-specific data like user ID, timezone, etc across application layers to avoid plumbing everywhere.

-Let me know if you would like me to expand or modify this overview section further.